The school today

 • One of the existing classrooms has been modified to provide administration facilities and offices for the increased teaching staff.

 Kimaluli High School is now one of the most significant schools in this district of Uganda.
-It has around 800 pupils and continues to grow as it attracts pupils from a number of primary schools, including some in Kenya.
-Its examination results are very good and it has begun to offer A-level courses for the first time.
+It has grown to around 1300 pupils and continues to attract pupils from a number of primary schools, including some in Kenya.
+Its examination results are very good and it now offers A-level courses in science and arts subjects.

 World bank buildings 2-1